percwg/perc-wg/draft-jones-perc-private-media-framework/draft-jones-perc-private-media-framework.md

 # Introduction

 Switched conferencing is an increasingly popular model for multimedia conferences with multiple participants using a combination of audio, video, text, and other media types.
 With this model, real-time media flows from conference participants are not mixed, transcoded, transrated, recomposed, or otherwise manipulated by a media distribution device (MDD), as might be the case with a traditional media server or multipoint control unit (MCU).
 Instead, media flows transmitted by conference participants are simply forwarded by the MDD to each of the other participants, often forwarding only a subset of flows based on voice activity detection or other criteria.
-In some instances, the switching MDDs may make limited modifications to RTP [@!RFC3550] headers, for example, but the actual media content (e.g., voice or video data) is unaltered.
+In some instances, the MDDs may make limited modifications to RTP [@!RFC3550] headers, for example, but the actual media content (e.g., voice or video data) is unaltered.

-An advantage of switched conferencing is that MDDs can be deployed on general-purpose computing hardware.
-This, in turn, means that it is possible to deploy switching MDDs in virtualized environments, including private and public clouds.
-Deploying conference resources in a cloud environment might introduce a higher security risk.
-Whereas traditional conference resources were usually deployed in private networks that were protected, cloud-based conference resources might be viewed as less secure since they are not always physically controlled by those who use the hardware.
+An advantage of switched conferencing is that media distribution devices can be more easily deployed on general-purpose computing hardware, including virtualized environments in private and public clouds.
+Deploying conference resources in a public cloud environment might introduce a higher security risk.
+Whereas traditional conference resources were usually deployed in private networks that were protected, cloud-based conference resources might be viewed as less secure since they are not always physically controlled by those who use them.
 Additionally, there are usually several ports open to the public in cloud deployments, such as for remote administration, and so on.

-This document defines a solution framework wherein privacy is ensured by making it impossible for an MDD to gain access to keys needed to decrypt or authenticate the actual media content sent between conference participants.
-At the same time, the framework allows for the switching MDD to modify certain RTP headers; add, remove, encrypt, or decrypt RTP header extensions; and encrypt and decrypt RTCP packets.
-The framework also prevents replay attacks by authenticating each packet transmitted between a given participant and the switching MDD by using a key that is independent from the media encryption and authentication key(s) and is unique to the participating endpoint and the switching MDD.
+This document defines a solution framework wherein media privacy is ensured by making it impossible for an media distribution device to gain access to keys needed to decrypt or authenticate the actual media content sent between conference participants.
+At the same time, the framework allows for the media distribution device to modify certain RTP headers; add, remove, encrypt, or decrypt RTP header extensions; and encrypt and decrypt RTCP packets.
+The framework also prevents replay attacks by authenticating each packet transmitted between a given participant and the media distribution device using a key that is independent from the media encryption and authentication key(s) and is unique to each participating endpoint.

 A goal of this document is to define a framework for enhanced privacy in RTP-based conferencing environments while utilizing existing security procedures defined for RTP with minimal enhancements.